Marquis-Lardinois/Predicting_Heart_Disease_Logistic_Regression/README.md

-# Heart Disease Prediction with Logistic Regression
+# Logistic Regression for Heart Disease Prediction
 ## by Marquis Lardinois